-An offshore trust is very much like a traditional trust in that it comprises a relationship or arrangement among “Trustee(s),” “Settlor(s),” and “Beneficiary(ies).”
-Provisions are made in a binding, written legal document known as the “Trust Deed.”
-This legal tool can hold title to assets and property, manage said assets in accordance with the trust deed, in order to provide a series of benefits and distributions to a person or group of persons designated the beneficiaries.
-The difference is that when a judge in one jurisdiction demands that the funds be turned over, the trustee in the foreign jurisdiction is not bound to comply.
+An offshore trust is very much like a traditional trust.
+As such, it comprises a relationship or arrangement among the following parties: the “Trustee(s),” “Settlor(s),” and “Beneficiary(ies).”
+Provisions are made in a binding, written legal document.
+We call it the “Trust Deed.”
+This legal tool can hold title to assets and property.
+It can manage said assets in accordance with the trust deed.
+Plus, it can provide a series of benefits and distributions to a person or group of persons.
+The trust designages these people as the beneficiaries.
+Here is the difference.
+Suppose a judge in one jurisdiction demands that the funds be turned over.
+Fortunately for you, the trustee (our offshore law office) in the foreign jurisdiction is not bound to comply.

-The trustee and/or the trust company charged with the management of the trust are bound by a fiduciary duty to uphold the agreement.
+The trustee and/or the trust company charged with the management of the trust.
+They are bound by a fiduciary duty to uphold the agreement.
 By signing the document they agree to the rules and requirements set out by the trust deed.
 A trust is unlike a corporation or foundation.
-This type of trust is a written agreement for the trustee to provide for the beneficiaries and to protect assets from predators.
+This type of trust is a written agreement.
+It specifies that the trustee is to provide for the beneficiaries and to protect assets from predators.

-Once the decision to form the trust is reached, the settlor must then select the type of trust he wishes to form, its duration, and make important decisions on defining details.
-These details include deciding whether the trust is revocable or not, whether the trust will be discretionary or not, and to specify the rights, duties, obligations, and expectations of the trustee.
+First, the settlor has made the decision to form the trust.
+Then, the settlor must then select the type of trust he wishes to form.
+This includes its duration, which can be perpetual.
+The settlor will also (with our help) make important decisions on defining details.
+These details include deciding whether the trust is revocable or not.
+They include whether the trust will be discretionary or not.
+Moreover, it will specify the rights, duties, obligations, and expectations of the trustee.

-With respect to the revocable or irrevocable trusts, much as their names imply, they can either be revoked at any time with the terms for this outlined by the settlor, or they can have a predetermined lifespan with no provisions for revocability, and only concluding when the terms of its creation as specified in the trust deed are met.
+Now let’s address the revocable or irrevocable trust concept.
+Much as their names imply, a revocable trust can be revoked at any time with the terms for this outlined by the settlor.
+Alternatively, they can have a predetermined lifespan (or can last indefinitely) with no provisions for revocability.
+That is, it may or may not conclude depending on the terms of its creation as specified in the trust deed.

 By contrast, a discretionary trust can fall under either category, and is defined as a trust with much built-in flexibility with respect to how the trustee handles distributions to beneficiaries, and even provides, in some instances, the trustee with rights to appoint or add beneficiaries.
 This relinquishes a lot of authority over the offshore trust to a trustee, however, and highlights the importance of the careful selection of a competent, well-reputed trustee or trust holding company with good references, a worthy reputation, and the experience necessary to successfully and faithfully fulfill and honor the terms of the trust.